SurajDonthi/Neural-Networks-from-Scratch/NN with Numpy 2/Neural_Networks_for_Absolute_Beginners_Part_2_Linear_Regression.md

 Now let's split the data into train set and test set.
-You shall also reset the sizes so there is no discrepency in doing matrix computations.
+You shall also reset the sizes so there is no discrepancy in doing matrix computations.

 ```python